heinwessels/Factorio-HallOfFame/README.md

 - [silverwyrm: The Gear Mk2](https://www.reddit.com/r/factorio/comments/iyl6in/the_gear_mk_2_now_with_100_more_gears/). [*24 September 2020 using Factorio 1.0*] After the community enjoyed his first [Gear Mall](https://www.reddit.com/r/factorio/comments/is3mxa/the_gear_a_mall/), silverwyrm expanded his creation and brought us The Gear Mk2!
 - [Kfitik: ≈12 kSPM Vanilla-ish](https://www.reddit.com/r/factorio/comments/jcbsxs/177gw_of_solar/).
 Started in Factorio 0.17, and runs at 7 UPS.

-### Available Settings
-There are settings to modify your viewing experience in the mod settings:
-- You can set *how long* each base will play in seconds.
-It starts with a default playtime of 2 minutes so that you have time to investigate the beautiful bases.
-These bases will run almost **indefinitely**, which means with longer durations it will create a beautiful screensaver.
-- *Vanilla simulations* are turned off by default, but it's advised to turn it back on after you enjoyed the Hall of Fame.
-- You can turn on *Alt-Mode*, which is off by default.
-- The sound of the simulations can be softer or louder using the *Volume Modifier*.
-Set it to `0` to mute.
-- Different resolution screens will display the simulations at different zoom levels.
-Adjust the *Zoom Modifier* if it doesn't fit nicely on your screen.
-Lower values for smaller screens, and higher for bigger screens.
-Default 1.

 ### Expanding the Hall of Fame
 The current Hall of Fame list is not complete, and there are still a lot of amazing bases that could be added.
 If you have any suggestions for new additions to the Hall of Fame, please mention them in the discussion.